 How do bike lanes affect waste pick-up and emergency services?

-Proposed bike lane designs will accommodate waste pick-up, emergency services and other municipal services.
+The designs of the bikeways are able to accommodate waste pick-up, emergency services and other municipal services.

 How do bike lanes affect TTC bus stops and Wheel-Trans?

-City staff will develop the bike lane design in consultation with TTC staff.
-City staff will continue to work with the TTC to accommodate curb-side bus stops, and consideration for Wheel-Trans passenger boarding.
+City staff developed bike lane design in consultation with TTC staff.
+City staff continue to work with the TTC to accommodate curb-side bus stops, and consideration for Wheel-Trans passenger boarding.

 Where can I access information and resources on cycling in Toronto?